HEPTACOM/heptaconnect-package-shopware-6/docs/examples/admin-api-expected-packages.md

-# Use AdminAPI package expectations per request
+# Use AdminAPI package expectations

 Use package expectations with the Admin API, that are applicable for a single request: